Length orthospectrum of convex bodies on flat tori: Introduction

+We let $K_1$ and $K_2$ be two strictly convex and compact subsets of $\IR^d$ ($d\geq 2$) with smooth boundaries $\partial K_1$ and $\partial K_2$.
 Through the canonical projection $\mathfrak{p}:\IR^d\rightarrow \IT^d:=\IR^d/2\pi\IZ^d$, the boundaries of $K_1$ and $K_2$ can be identified with immersed submanifolds of the flat torus that may have selfintersection points.
 We fix an orientation on each submanifold $\partial K_i$ either by the outgoing normal vector to $K_i$ or by the ingoing one.
 This orientation induces an orientation on $\Sigma_i:=\mathfrak{p}(\partial K_i)$.
 The choice of orientation is not necessarily the same on each $\partial K_i$ (hence on each $\Sigma_i$) and, once each orientation is fixed, we denote by $\mathcal{P}_{K_1,K_2}$ the set of geodesic arcs (parametrized by arc length) on $\mathbb{T}^d$ that are \emph{directly} orthogonal\footnote{In the case where $K_i$ is reduced to a point, every geodesic passing through $K_i$ is said to be orthogonal to it and we fix the natural orientation using the Euclidean volume on $\IR^d$.} to $\Sigma_1$ and $\Sigma_2$.
 The orientation of the sets $K_1,K_2$ is implicit in our notation (in the introduction); the results however depend on this choice.
-Using the strict convexity of $K_1$ and $K_2$, one can first verify the following statement. \begin{lemm} There is $T_0>0$ large enough, such for any $T>0$ the subset
+Using the strict convexity of $K_1$ and $K_2$, one can first verify the following statement. \begin{lemm} There exists $T_0>0$ large enough, such that, for any $T>0$ the subset

 of $\mathcal{P}_{K_1,K_2}$ is finite. \end{lemm} Note that the complementary set in $\mathcal{P}_{K_1,K_2}$ might be uncountable, depending on the choice of orientations of $\Sigma_i$.
 We will be interested on the asymptotic properties of the lengths of these orthogeodesics.
-We shall for instance verify in Theorem~\ref{t:asymptotic-counting} below that, for $T_0>0$ as in Lemma~\ref{l:starting-point},
+We will for instance verify in Theorem~\ref{t:asymptotic-counting} below that, for $T_0>0$ as in Lemma~\ref{l:starting-point},